the-overdriven/mw-enhanced/README.md

 ## Is there an auto-load mod?
 Yes, install [Instant Load](https://www.nexusmods.com/morrowind/mods/48907)

-## Bounty on your head should be gone when you kill all witnesses
+## [Balance] Bounty on your head should be gone when you kill all witnesses
 Install [The Last Witness](https://www.nexusmods.com/morrowind/mods/46684)
 Alternative: [No Witness - No Bounty aka NWNC](https://www.nexusmods.com/morrowind/mods/53384)